Online Associate's Degree in Adult Education

 Earn Your Associate's in Adult Education Online

-The U.S. Bureau of Labor Statistics estimates that the number of adult literacy and remedial education jobs will grow by 15% through 2020.
-The rapid expansion of this field means that jobs should be plentiful for the foreseeable future if you earn the right certifications and develop the correct skills.
+The U.S. Bureau of Labor Statistics estimates that the number of adult literacy and remedial education jobs will grow by 9% through 2022.
+The expansion of this field means that jobs should be plentiful for the foreseeable future if you earn the right certifications and develop the correct skills.

 Job Duties and Skills for Adult Educators